 - Eran Tromer, Columbia University and TAU

-The complete and up-to-date list of contributions can be found here.
+The received and integrated contributions are documented in the Diff (diff-v0.2-from-v0.1.pdf) and also reflected in the GitHub page.
 Each contribution is tagged as suggested, confirmed, submitted and integrated as per its current status, which allows the community to track the state of the contributions.
 Contributions may be of several types, such as: writing a new section or paragraph; creating or editing a table; upgrading the bibliography; editing typos, etc.

 Step 1 (by July 16th): Confirm intent to contribute and identify items of contribution